vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/readme.md

 ```

 ::: tip
-The purpose of introducing the `config` function is to give you full hints through TS's Interface and JSDoc when you edit the configuration.
+The purpose of introducing the `config` function is to give you full hints through TS’s Interface and JSDoc when you edit the configuration.

-At the same time, the `config` function will also complete some default configurations for your current configuration which will pass directly to vuepress.
+At the same time, the `config` function will also complete some default configurations for your current configuration which will pass directly to VuePress.

 You can view [Config of this site][docs-config] as an example.
 :::